Amsterdamyd/LeetCode/README.md

 # LeetCode

 Basic Learning (145):
-1. Commplete the card: Array and String - 29
+1. Complete the card: Array and String - 29
-2. Comnplete the card: Linked List - 30
+2. Complete the card: Linked List - 30
 3. Complete the card: Binary Tree - 19
-4. Complete the card: Recursion - 21
+4. Complete the card: Queue and Stack - 32

-(4. Complete the card: Hash Table - 35)
+5. Complete the card: Recursion - 21

-(5. Complete the card: Queue and Stack - 32)
+(6. Complete the card: Hash Table - 35)

 Interview (290):
 1. Google - 85